Presentation Slides from St. Agnes & St. Pancras, Summer 2018 Talks

 Reflecting on Five Years as Heritage Officer

-As part of a series of evening talks at St. Mary's Church in Prescot during the summer of 2018, Ian will be reflecting on five years in post as Heritage Officer for the Diocese of Liverpool.
+As part of a series of evening talks at St. Mary's Church in Prescot during the summer of 2018, Ian took the opportunity to reflect on five years in post as Heritage Officer for the Diocese of Liverpool.
 Ian was the first person ever to be appointed to such a post in Liverpool as one of a national network of Places of Worship Support Officers funded by Historic England.
-He will be sharing some of the fascinating things he has learned since June 2013, talking about the importance of maintaining church buildings and keeping them open, celebrating some of the people he has met and looking at what the future might hold for Liverpool's Listed churches.
-This talk is scheduled for the evening of July 4th and full details will follow here shortly.
+He shared some of the fascinating things he has learned since June 2013, talking about the importance of maintaining church buildings and keeping them open, celebrating some of the people he has met and looking at what the future might hold for Liverpool's Listed churches.
+This talk took place on August 15th, 2018, and a PDF version of the presentation slides may be downloaded free of charge using the link below:

 Tales From The Inner City, or "Controversy, Typhoid and the Motorway That Never Was"